 That "on the right side" is important, because on the back side of the knitting you knit the opposite stitch to produce the same look on the right side—the back of a purl looks like a knit stitch and the back of a knit stitch looks like a purl stitch.

-This is why patterns will sometimes tell you to "knit the knits and purl the purls" as you see them; you're not repeating the previous row but actually doing the opposite so that the two rows look the same on the front side of the knitting.
+This is why patterns will sometimes tell you to "knit the knits and purl the purls" as you see them; you're not repeating the previous row but doing the opposite so that the two rows look the same on the front side of the knitting.

 When looking at the stitches on the needles, too, you can see the difference between a knit stitch and a purl stitch: the knit stitches are plain loops while the purls have that little bump (or "pearl") underneath.

 Once you understand what knit and purl stitches look like, it's a lot easier for you to find mistakes in knitting stitch patterns as you're working.
 If you know what two knit stitches followed by two purl stitches are supposed to look like, both in the knit fabric and on your needle, then you'll see mistakes in that pattern more easily.

-For example, in the photograph above, you'd be able to see that there's an extra purl stitch.
+For example, in this photograph, you'd be able to see that there's an extra purl stitch.
 The stitch in the middle of the picture is a purl that should be a knit.
 You can see the extra bump on the needle as well as in the knit fabric—there's a bump where it should be smooth.